 Firstly, find a suitable template that you’ll use.
 They already have sections, so you just need to fill them out.
 They mostly relate to personal/contact info, summary and objective statements, employment history, and education.
 Here are some good free templates that you can use.

-If the firm you wanna work for decides to conduct an interview via video call or just a plain phone call, it’s vital to sound positive and self-assured.
+If the firm you want to work for decides to conduct an interview via video call or just a plain phone call, it’s vital to sound positive and self-assured.
 No one wants to hire someone who seems desperate or insecure.
 That kind of person doesn’t seem like someone that can improve the team they are joining.
 Present yourself as someone they need, and that is their best choice.
 The tone in your appeal to the future company is crucial, both in written and talking form.
 Employers might prefer the more reachable, local people, so you’ll need to be even more convincing to achieve your career goal and land that job.

 HR specialist or a representative from the recruitment team could contact you anytime after you apply, so don’t be surprised if and when that happens.
 It could even be that your new manager wants a word with you (live or over a call).
 Prepare for it by making that conversation in your head beforehand.
 You can even rehearse what you’d say to the interviewer to get ready for any situation.
 The management is there to evaluate you, so be at the top of your game.

-Living and working in the same the whole life is outdated, so don’t be afraid to move!
+Living and working in the same place your whole life is outdated, so don’t be afraid to move!
 Moving always brings unique experiences, and everything will be much more comfortable with a good relocation company that’s properly licensed and insured.
 You can even move your office if you need corporate or business relocation and get packing services with all of the moving supplies.